sulis-hpc/sulis-hpc.github.io/gettingstarted/getaccount.markdown

 ![Select project](/assets/images/03_Select_Project.png "Select project")

-You should select "Request machine account" as the access route and then click "Apply" to proceed to the next step.
+You should select "Request machine account" as the access route and then click "Next" to proceed to the next step.

 ## Username and public key upload